bowmanjeffs/paprica/README.md

 Installing paprica and all its dependencies on OSX is a little more complicated than on Linux.
 You can find a tutorial with detailed instructions [here](http://www.polarmicrobes.org/?p=1477).

+###Basic analysis tutorial

+You can find a tutorial walking through a basic multi-sample analysis [here](http://www.polarmicrobes.org/?p=1473)

 ###Citation

 Please cite paprica as: